AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Access control:** {#access-control} Access control for [!DNL Experience Platform] links users with access permissions and sandbox environments through product profiles in Adobe Admin Console.

-**Access key ID:** Access key ID is a unique identifier that's associated with an [!DNL Amazon] S3 secret access key.
+**Access key ID:** An access key ID is a unique identifier that's associated with an [!DNL Amazon] S3 secret access key.
 The access key ID and secret access key are used together to sign AWS requests.

-**Action:** In [!DNL Experience Platform Launch], an action is a specific type of rule component that defines what should happen after an event occurs and conditions are evaluated and passed.
+**Action:** In [!DNL Adobe Experience Platform Launch], an action is a specific type of rule component that defines what should happen after an event occurs and conditions are evaluated and passed.

 **Activate:** In [!DNL Real-time Customer Data Platform], activate is the action taken by a user to map a segment or profiles to a destination such as [!DNL Oracle Eloqua], [!DNL Google], or [!DNL Salesforce Marketing Cloud].